 A drifting gaze.
 Fidgeting hands.
 Constant interruptions.
-It’s not difficult to determine when someone isn’t paying attention, a common occurrence in this hypermodern era when everything is a distraction.
+It’s easy to spot when someone isn’t paying attention, a common occurrence in our hypermodern era where everything is a distraction.
 But at work, paying attention drives productivity.
 It’s important to listen up.

 A guest article in Forbes titled “Why Most Leaders Need to Shut Up and Listen” says that leaders must “surrender the floor” to engage employees.
 It goes on to explain how amplifying a leadership message without asking for employee feedback can be disastrous, minimizing what might have been a more positive outcome.

 Employees typically heed the words of employers, but employers often forget to share the megaphone.
 Managers must learn to tune in to their workforce if they want to be successful leaders.
 Participating in conversations with an orientation toward really attending to the nuances of what’s happening in the present moment could mean the difference in optimizing team culture, retention, and performance.

 According to Amy Zoe Schonhoff, founder of Mindfulness in the Heartland and former HR professional, every moment matters whether at work or at home.
 Schonhoff, a teacher of mindfulness-based interventions, conducts trainings across the country for a variety of workplaces.
 She has seen both sides of leadership and knows that listening well is critical to personal and professional health.

 Here are Schonhoff's suggestions for a three-step approach to becoming a more mindful manager who listens well, communicates better, and learns more from his or her workforce:

 Don’t just listen to respond.
 Instead of thinking of your response during a conversation with a colleague, really focus your attention on what the other person is saying.
 Listen to hear and understand.
 Be curious and interested in what they have to say.
 Respond with questions or inquire further about the topic being shared.